1587/speaking-exam/00-part5.md

 I like to exercise alone, there are some advantages below.

-First: I can listen to my favorite music when I exercise alone, music makes me feel good, i can do exercise efficiency.
+First: I can listen to my favorite music when I exercise alone, music makes me feel good, I can do exercise efficiently.

 Uh..
 Second: I just need to arrange my own time.
 I don't need to consider other people's time.
-I can do exercise when I am free,

 Uh..
 Third: It's cheaper to exercise alone than in a group, We don't need to rent a playground. such as football field.

-Uh..
-There are two fitness center in my company campus.
-I go there twice a week, and exercise alone is free.

-So, That's why I think exercise alone is better than in a group.
+That's all.
 ```